szweibel/workshops/python.md

     print("I don't know what field you're talking about!
 I'm just a little program...")
 ```

-<CodeEditor></CodeEditor>

-In our first line, we set a variable `field` to the string `"Media Studies"`, representing our chosen field of study.
-The `if` statement checks whether the field is set to the string "Media Studies".
-If it is, the code in the block beneath is executed, so the string `"Grammophone, Film, Typewriter"` will be printed.
+Variable Assignment:

+- Set a variable field to the string "Media Studies", representing the chosen field of study.

+Conditional Statement:

+- Use the if statement to check if the field is equal to "Media Studies."
+- If true, execute the code block and print the string "Grammophone, Film, Typewriter".
+- If false, print a default message.

 It's important to note at this point the use of the double equals sign `==` in `if` statements.
 The double equals is an _equality_ operator, and it checks to see if the two values on either side are equivalent.
 Contrast this with the single equals that you've already seen, `=`, which is an _assignment_ operator, that assigns a value to a variable.
 In the line `field = "Media Studies"`, you are using the assignment operator `=` to set the variable's value to "Media Studies", (a string) while in the `if` statement, you're using the equality operator `==` to check if the field is equivalent to "Media Studies".